nadavmatalon/bookmark-manager/README.md

 <h3>Browser Caveate</h3><br/>

 <p>Please note that this app has been optimized primarily for <strong>Google Chrome</strong>,
-amd to a somewhat lesser extent <string>Apple Safari</string>.
+and to a lesser extent <string>Apple Safari</strong>.
 The app uses flexbox to display various element, and despite my efforts to make it suitable for other browsers as well, it may not look as intended on them.</p>